aditya-vs/aditya-vs.github.io/_pages/about.md

 ---

 ## About Me
 I am a [Prime Minister's Research Fellow](https://pmrf.in/) in the Department of Electrical Communication Engineering, [Indian Institute of Science](https://iisc.ac.in/), where I am being advised by [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/).
 Before starting my PhD in 2019, I completed my M.Tech (Research) in the Department of Electrical Engineering, Indian Institute of Science, under the supervision of [Prof. Kunal Narayan Chaudhury](https://sites.google.com/site/kunalnchaudhury/).

-My research interests are in the areas of statistics, information theory, and optimization.
-I am currently working on problems in information-constrained statistical inference.
+**Research:** My research interests lie in statistics, information theory, and optimization.
+Currently, I am working on problems in information-constrained statistical inference.

+**Email:** adityavs [at] iisc [dot] ac [dot] in

 ## Publications
 - **On Uniquely Registrable Networks** [[ArXiv]](https://arxiv.org/abs/1906.09714)